Enhancing Plasticity for First Session Adaptation Continual Learning: Experiments

 \circled{1} \textbf{Effect of task ordering.} In Fig.~\ref{figure:shift_plot} we study the influence of task order, especially in the case of heterogeneous tasks.
-We choose to perform experiments on the 5-Datasets benchmark~\cite{wang2022dualprompt} as it contains five very heterogeneous datasets: SVHN, MNIST, CIFAR10, NotMNIST, and FashionMNIST.
+We choose to perform experiments on the 5-Datasets benchmark~\citep{wang2022dualprompt} as it contains five very heterogeneous datasets: SVHN, MNIST, CIFAR10, NotMNIST, and FashionMNIST.
 Here we mainly compare \method with \adam as both undergo training on the first task's data.
 From Fig.~\ref{figure:shift_plot}, we notice that a different task order yields different performance for \method and \adam, indicating that the first task plays an important role in determining the final performance.
 However, in all the task orderings, \method outperforms \adam by big margins, with the highest margin (+10.29\%) obtained in the tasks of order SVHN $\rightarrow$ MNIST $\rightarrow$ CIFAR10 $\rightarrow$ NotMNIST $\rightarrow$ FashionMNIST.
 This highlights that the data from the second task onwards, despite \textit{unlabelled}, offer a learning signal that is efficiently exploited by our \method during Phase II.
 Differently, as \adam does not offer any plasticity after the first task, it fails to improve the adaptivity on future tasks.

-We can also observe that when the first task is CIFAR10, a dataset very different from the other tasks, \method still yields a performance gain over both \adam and Prototype-Classifier.
-These results are promising since they indicate that \method is a relevant solution even when the domain shifts in future tasks are potentially large~\cite{prabhu2023computationally}.
+We can also observe that when the first task is CIFAR10, a dataset very different from the other tasks, \method still yields a performance gain over both \adam and NCM.
+These results are promising since they indicate that \method is a relevant solution even when the domain shifts in future tasks are potentially large~\citep{prabhu2023computationally}.

-\circled{2} \textbf{Effect of the adaptation parameters.} The experiments presented in Tab.~\ref{tab:ablation_compo} focus on evaluating different parameters to adapt, and the effect of model resetting during \emph{Test-Time Model Refinement phase}.
-We compare: (i) \textit{no TTA} -- we do not apply test-time adaptation (equivalent to ADAM~\cite{AdamAdapter}); (ii) \textit{All} -- we adapt all the parameters of the model; (iii) \textit{Adapter} -- we adapt only the parameters of the adapter; and (iv) \textit{Norm} -- we adapt only the Layer Norm parameters.